-It’s safe to say that Second World War effort in Britain saw everyone pull together – and one of the most fascinating locations for incredible teamwork and innovation was Bletchley Park.
-It was here that some of the most talented mathematicians and officers worked day and night to crack codes intercepted through enemy forces.
-Specifically, Bletchley Park was code-cracking central – and were it not for the incredible work of the genius Alan Turing and his contemporaries, things may have turned out a lot differently post-War.
+It’s safe to say that the Second World War effort in Britain saw everyone pull together – and one of the most fascinating locations for incredible teamwork and innovation was Bletchley Park.
+It was here that some of the most talented mathematicians worked day and night to crack codes intercepted through enemy forces – and were it not for the incredible work of the genius Alan Turing, things may have turned out a lot differently.

 Bletchley Park is situated in Milton Keynes, in the county of Buckinghamshire, England.

 It is now a heritage site due to its fame as being the home of Government employed personnel engaged as ‘Code Breakers’ during World War II.

 2. The building itself is over 100 years old.

 The Mansion House of Bletchley Park was built in 1883 and is surrounded by landscaped gardens and some woodland.

 The house was constructed in the Gothic and Tudor style.